muskit/WacK-Repackager/HOWTO.md

 S02-036: ARTEMiS - BlackY
 ```

 **This section took me probably a week to work out.
-Hopefully this process will no longer be necessary, as that should be needed is a batch-extract of the AWBs and a community-organized lookup table to programically pair the audio properly.**
+Hopefully this process will no longer be necessary, and all that should be needed is an easily-done batch-extract of the AWBs and a community-organized lookup table to programically pair the audio.**

 ## Jackets
 For the moment, this process pulls jackets available from WACCA's song listings website.
 This unfortunately means that some songs may not have a jacket.